Yu-Gi-Oh!

 Yu-Gi-Oh! (遊☆戯☆王, Yū Gi Ō) is a Japanese manga series written and illustrated by Kazuki Takahashi.
-It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump between September 1996 and March 2004, with its chapters collected in 38 tankōbon volumes.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from September 1996 to March 2004, with its chapters collected in 38 tankōbon volumes.
 The series follows Yugi Mutou, a teenager who solves the ancient Egyptian Millennium Puzzle.
-This causes Yugi to become host to a gambling alter-ego or spirit who solves his conflicts with various games.
-As the manga progresses, the focus largely shifts to the card game Duel Monsters (originally known as Magic & Wizards), where opposing players "duel" one another in mock battles of fantasy monsters.
+This revives an ancient gambling spirit sealed inside the Puzzle, who commonly possesses Yugi to solve conflicts with various games.
+Yugi gradually learns of the spirit, with whom he eventually forms a friendship as he and his friends aim to discover the spirit's origin.
+By its later arcs, the manga largely shifts its focus to the collectible card game Duel Monsters (originally known as Magic & Wizards), where opposing players "duel" each other in mock battles of fantasy monsters.